Welcome to the exciting world of learning called “Unschooling.” Many people also call it “Self-Directed Education.”

-Based on the book, Unschooling To University, this video encapsulates how children’s brains develop, how children learn without teaching, and why self-directed education is the most motivating and individualized education.
+Based on the book, Unschooling To University, this video encapsulates how children’s brains develop, how children learn without teaching, and why self-directed education is the most motivating and individualized education possible.

 Presented by Judy Arnall, BA, CCFE, DTM, certified in brain and child development, and master of non-punitive parenting and education practices.
 Judy is the bestselling author of 5 print books and has unschooled 5 adult children.
 3 children have graduated university, 1 is presently attending and 1 is a Masters student.

 The book, Unschooling To University, is now available at bookstores everywhere including Chapters, Indigo, and Barnes and Noble.
 If your local bookstore doesn’t carry it, just ask for it.